matthewoden/keyevents-npm/README.md

 Usage
 -----

 This mixin maps an object's keys to keyboard keys (named as shown below).
 On keydown, it returns the method assigned.
+Listeners are created on componentWillMount and destroyed on componentWillUnmount.

-#### Example
+### Example

 ``` js
 var KeyEvents = require('keyevents');